 In the last decade, greater emphasis has been placed on the role of a woman's brain chemistry in the development of depression in the postpartum period.
-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, does not recognize PPD as a distinct entity.
-Instead, patients must meet the criteria for a major depressive episode and the criteria for the peripartum-onset specifier (onset during pregnancy or in the four weeks following delivery) [14; 15].
+As noted, the DSM-5-TR, published by the American Psychiatric Association, does not recognize PPD as a distinct entity.
+Instead, patients must meet the criteria for a major depressive episode and the criteria for the peripartum-onset specifier (onset during pregnancy or in the four weeks following delivery) [14; 15; 47].
 Limiting the onset of symptoms of depression to within four weeks postpartum has been considered too restrictive by some researchers and clinicians [2].
 Postpartum Support International has argued that the timeframe should be extended to six months postpartum.
-Debate continues regarding how PPD fits into the larger classification of depressive disorders [16; 17].
+Debate continues regarding how PPD fits into the larger classification of depressive disorders [16, 17, 47].

 There are many mother and baby admission units in psychiatric hospitals in England, Wales, Canada, Australia, and New Zealand [18; 19].
 In the United States, Sichel and Driscoll established a mother-baby admissions unit in a Boston Psychiatric Hospital during the 1990s.
 A mother-baby day hospital has also been established at Brown University Medical School in Rhode Island [20].
 In 2011, the first inpatient perinatal psychiatric unit for new mothers with severe PPD in the United States opened at the University of North Carolina at Chapel Hill hospital [21].
-Several states have passed legislation either mandating screening for PPD or mandating education of PPD for all pregnant women [22; 23; 24; 25].
+Several states have passed legislation either mandating screening for PPD or mandating education of PPD for all pregnant patients [1; 22; 23; 24; 25].
 In 2015, federal legislators introduced a bill titled "Bringing Postpartum Depression Out of the Shadows Act of 2015 [H.R.
 3235]."
 The legislation would authorize the Department of Health and Human Services to make grants to states for screening and treatment for maternal depression [26].
 This bill was not passed by the Senate.
 However, the 2019 budget included provision for a task force to address maternal mental health and to present findings to Congress in 2020 [229].
+In 2021, Congress passed the American Rescue Plan Act of 2021, giving states the ability to extend Medicaid coverage from 60 days postpartum to 12 months, an important step when considering that Medicaid currently covers nearly 50% of births in the United States [134].
+As of March 2023, 29 states and the District of Colombia have enacted legislation to extend postpartum Medicaid coverage, and another 8 states are in the planning process [164].